darius/traitor/laplace-essay-on-probabilities.md

 of quite large probabilities can become extremely improbable.
 Suppose that a fact reach us by twenty witnesses, in the manner that the first transmit it to the second, the second to the third, and so on.
-Suppose further that the probability of each testimony equal 9/10: that of the fact, resulting from the testimonies, will be less than one eighth.
+Suppose further that the probability of each testimony be 9/10: then that of the fact resulting from the testimonies will be less than one eighth.
 One cannot better compare this diminution of probability than to the extinction of the light from objects, by the interposition of multiple pieces of glass; an insignificant number of pieces sufficing